HeinrichHartmann/HeinrichHartmann.github.io/_posts/2016-06-12-Box-Counting-Arithmetic.md

 > "What is the largest number that has a name?"

 The largest number in his book was the GoogolPlex ($10^{Googol}$), but he suspected that there are even larger numbers which have a name.
 While that question is a little deeper than I was comfortable going into at that point
-(cf. [Interesting Number Paradox](https://en.wikipedia.org/wiki/Interesting_number_paradox)), we settled for the moment, with creating another even larger, than the GoogolPlex:
+(cf. [Interesting Number Paradox](https://en.wikipedia.org/wiki/Interesting_number_paradox)), we settled for the moment, by creating another number which was even larger than the GoogolPlex:

 $$ GoogolPlex \cdot 1000 \cdot 100 + 27 + 4 + 100 \cdot 1000000 $$